 “A Psychopath kidnaps addicts, torturing them into forced rehabilitation.
 Hellthy.
 Coming 2018” IW Films

 I played Anna-Mary Conklin, in ‘Come into the Garden, Maud’.
-One of two short plays by Noel Coward which were performed together, by The Great Hall Theatre Company from 30th January to 3rd February 2018.
+One of two short plays by Noel Coward, performed together, by The Great Hall Theatre Company.

-Staged at Norwich Assembly House in Norwich, Come into the Garden, Maud was performed ‘in the round’, with an audience on all four sides.
-It was very much a play of firsts for me.
-I hadn’t performed in that configuration before so it was a challenging but fun experience getting to explore using the space and being open to the audience from all angles.
+Come into the Garden, Maud was performed ‘in the round’, with an audience on all four sides.
+I hadn’t performed in that configuration before.
+It was a challenging but fun, exploring the space and being open to the audience on all four sides.

 On the rainy afternoon of 4th November 2017, I met with the Norwich University of the Arts production team at the Owl Sanctuary in Norwich to film some scenes from their short movie, ‘Syncopated’, directed by Edward Heredia.